Avulsions | Tendinopathy | Sciatic Nerve

 Wood Classification (MRI based)

-- Type 1: Osteo-apophyseal avulsion (Adolescent).
+- Type 1: Osteo-apophyseal (bony) avulsion, typically adolescent.

-- Type 2: Musculotendinous junction tear.
+- Type 2: Musculotendinous junction avulsion.

-- Type 3: Incomplete Tendon Avulsion.
+- Type 3: Incomplete tendinous avulsion.

 Clinical Assessment